0xn3va/application-security-handbook/Web Application/Input Validation/README.md

 # Overview

-This section contains recommendations for providing input validation security functionality.
+This page contains recommendations for the implementation of input validation.

 {% hint style="info" %}
 Do **not** use input validation as the primary method of preventing Cross-Site Scripting, SQL injection and other attacks which are covered by the [Vulnerability Mitigation](/Web%20Application/Vulnerability%20Mitigation/README.md) section.
 Nevertheless, input validation can make a significant contribution to reducing the impact of these attacks if implemented properly.